ATM & Debit Card Security

 - Never give your card or account number over the phone, unless you know you are dealing with a reputable company and you initiated the call.

 - Be wary of phone scams and "robo-calls" that tell you your card has been compromised.
-Find out when debit card calls are real versus a scam.

 - Don’t fall prey to “Phishing.”
 Never respond to an email requesting your card number, PIN, account number, or any other sensitive personal information via the Internet.